masternone/WH40K_Map_Campaign/force_construction.md

    - Named Characters have their Warlord Trait and Relics but do not gain experience.
 1. Your force need not be battle-forged

+# Force Expansion

+* When you build a factory:
+  1. Create a new **Order of Battle**
+  2. You may move experienced crusade card into this new **Order of Battle**
+     1. If you do so fill in your existing **Order of Battle** with new inexperienced units
+* When you create a command pavilion:
+  1. Your limit of HQ units is increased by 2
+  2. You may drop units from any **Order of Battle**s to make room for these new units

 # Force Selection

 1. Take all your **Order of Battle**s that are present at a map location